Skip Navigation

 We visited France, Italy and Spain.

-Use the semicolon to separate two closely related ideas that are not joined by a coordinating conjunction (and).
+• To separate two closely related ideas that are not joined by a coordinating conjunction (and)

 I invited the Douglas family; I left the Johnsons off the list.

-Use the semicolon to set off items in a list when one or more items in that list contain commas.
+• To set off items in a list when one or more items in that list contain commas

 Francis brought bagels with raisins, walnuts and cranberries; six pints of coffee; four bags of cinnamon twists, complete with frosting; and a dozen doughnuts.